The Unknown Peter Sellers: Synopsis

 The documentary features short clips from his most notable films, and some of his more obscure performances, interviews, rare home footage taken from his home movies, and examples of his early work as an impressionist.
 The program begins with family photos of Sellers growing up, and his enlistment in the RAF at age 18, where he was part of the Gang Show entertainment troupe.

-The documentary then moves on to his early career, highlighting his performances in Penny Points to Paradise, his feature film debut; the influential radio program The Goon Show and it's successor BBC TV's series A Show Called Fred; and then excerpts from The Ladykillers, The Idiot Weekly, The Naked Truth, The Mouse That Roared and I'm All Right Jack, which won Sellers a BAFTA Best Actor Award.
+The documentary then moves on to his early career, highlighting his performances in Penny Points to Paradise, his feature film debut; the influential radio program The Goon Show and its successor BBC TV's series A Show Called Fred; and then excerpts from The Ladykillers, The Idiot Weekly, The Naked Truth, The Mouse That Roared and I'm All Right Jack, which won Sellers a BAFTA Best Actor Award.

 There are clips from The Running Jumping & Standing Still Film, nominated for an Academy Award, Let's Go Crazy with Sellers as Groucho Marx, The Super Secret Service, A Day at the Beach, where he plays the part of a gay show owner, A Shot in the Dark, The Battle of the Sexes, The Naked Truth and The Millionairess, with Sophia Loren.

 British film critic Alexander Walker tells the story of how Sellers was cast in The Pink Panther when Peter Ustinov backed out of the Inspector Clouseau role right before shooting was to begin, so Blake Edwards contacted Sellers, who agreed to do the part.
 Walker goes on to say that Sellers conceived Clouseau's appearance while flying to Italy to the film set.
 According to Walker, Seller was lighting his cigar with a box of Bryant & May matches which featured Captn Webb with a bushy mustache, and he had just bought a Burberry coat that morning, so Sellers decided that is how he would portray the character, with a bushy mustache and long trench coat, and that is how Inspector Clouseau's trademark look was born.

 Walker also relays the story on how the ending of Dr. Strangelove was changed due to the assassination of John F. Kennedy.
 The original planned ending was to feature a scene involving a huge pie fight, with a cream pie being hurled in the face of the president, followed by the line: "Gentlemen our beloved president has been cut down in his prime."
 The filmmakers decided it would be insensitive and it was cut.
 Walker says that even though the pie fight scene was cut, you can still see the pies sitting on the table during the scene.
 The documentary had still photos of the pie throwing scene which were shown.

 Peter Sellers was an explosive mixture of talent, ambition and contradiction.